Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Introduction

 \section{Introduction}

 Deep learning models have shown impressive performances on a variety of predictive tasks.
-They are state-of-the-art models for tasks involving unstructured data, such as image classification \citep{yu2022coca, dosovitskiy2020image}, text classification \citep{huang2021balancing, lin2021bertgcn}, audio classification \citep{nagrani2021attention}, time-series forecasting \citep{zhou2022film, zeng2022transformers} and many more.
+These models represent the forefront of technology for handling unstructured data tasks, including but not limited to image classification \citep{yu2022coca, dosovitskiy2020image}, text classification \citep{huang2021balancing, lin2021bertgcn}, audio classification \citep{nagrani2021attention}, time-series forecasting \citep{zhou2022film, zeng2022transformers} and numerous other applications.
 However, the predictive performance comes not only at the price of computational demands.
-The black-box nature of deep neural networks poses hard challenges for interpretability.
-To achieve sample-level interpretability, existing methods resort to model-agnostic methods. \fb{Locally} \fb{Interpretable} \fb{Model} \fb{Explanations} (LIME) \citep{ribeiro2016should} or Shapley values \citep{shapley1953quota} and their extensions \citep{sundararajan2020many} try to explain model predictions via local approximation and feature importance.
+The black-box nature of deep neural networks poses hard challenges to interpretability.
+To achieve sample-level interpretability, existing methods resort to model-agnostic methods.
+Locally Interpretable Model Explanations (LIME) \citep{ribeiro2016should} or Shapley values \citep{shapley1953quota} and their extensions \citep{sundararajan2020many} try to explain model predictions via local approximation and feature importance.
 Sensitivity-based approaches \citep{horel2020significance}, exploiting significance statistics, can only be applied to single-layer feed-forward neural networks and can hence not be used to model difficult non-linear effects, requiring more complex model structures.